MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/add-notifications.md

 * You want to engage your users on a specific interval, or you need users to enter the app in a specific context.

 > [!NOTE]
-> To receive push notifications, each user must have opened the app in Power Apps Mobile once or gotten the app from AppSource in [Dynamics 365](https://home.dynamics.com/).
+> To receive push notifications, each user must have opened the app in Power Apps Mobile once or gotten the app from the [Microsoft 365 apps page](https://www.office.com/apps).

 ## Before you start
 In an app for which you have the **Contributor** permission, add a Power Apps Notification connection.
-If you don't already have an app, you can quickly [create one from a template](get-started-test-drive.md), and you'll have the required permission by default.
+If you don't already have an app, you can quickly [create a model-drive app](https://docs.microsoft.com/powerapps/maker/model-driven-apps/build-first-model-driven-app#create-your-model-driven-app), or [create a canvas app](https://docs.microsoft.com/powerapps/maker/canvas-apps/get-started-test-drive), and you'll have the required permission by default.
 That tutorial and this one use an app based on the Case Management template.

 ## Send a notification from a flow
 > [!NOTE]